marp-team/marp-cli/docs/bespoke-template/transitions.md

 You also can define the custom transitions and animations, both in theme CSS and Markdown inline style.
 We provide unlimited extensibillity of your own transitions with your creativity.

+For making custom transitions, all you have to know is only about CSS.
 Define animation [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes), with a specific keyframe name ruled by Marp.
+There are no extra plugins and JavaScript codes.

 Marp prefers the custom transition if defined the transition with same name as built-in transitions.